jairus-m/gitskan/README.md

 # gitskan

-A CLI tool for scanning directories and displaying Git repository status information. `gitskan` is a fork of [gits-statuses](https://github.com/nicolgit/gits-statuses) which provides a comprehensive overview of all your Git repositories in a clean, tabular format.
+A CLI tool for scanning directories and displaying Git repository status information. `gitskan` is a fork of [gits-statuses](https://github.com/nicolgit/gits-statuses) which provides scripts to get a comprehensive overview of all your Git repositories in a clean, tabular format.

 Notes:
-- This fork was catalyzed by this [GitHub issue](https://github.com/nicolgit/gits-statuses/issues/1)
+- `gitskan` was catalyzed by this [GitHub Issue](https://github.com/nicolgit/gits-statuses/issues/1)
-- This is meant to implement the exact functionality but in a single CLI executable
+- Implements a single CLI utility that can:
-- Renamed to `gitskan` as to not conflict with `gits-statuses` and to further simplify CLI command
-  - Executable name in CLI: `gsk`
+  - Be distributed to and downloaded from PyPi via (`pip` or `uv`)
+  - Used globally as a bona fide CLI utility
+  - Simplify both installation and usage for the end user
+  - Run on any terminal

 ## Features